 | || |Layer 2 forwarding with the original MAC address of the

 remote system preserved across VLANs.
 When you choose this value and you have a virtual server that references a Fast L4 profile, the BIG-IP system automatically changes the PVA Acceleration

 When you enable this option, you are instructing the VLAN group to

 forward all non-IP traffic.
 Note that IP traffic is bridged by default.
 The default value for this setting is disabled (unchecked).

 When enabled, the Bridge in Standby

-setting ensures that the VLAN group can forward packets when the system is the standby device of a redundant system configuration.
+setting ensures that the VLAN group can forward packets when the system is the standby unit of a redundant system configuration.
 Note that this setting applies to non-IP and non-ARP frames only, such as Bridge Protocol Data Units (BPDUs).